twiddlingbits/twr-wasm/readme.md

 ~~~

 ### advanced input/output
 When using functions like printf, the output or input will direct to stdio.
 Stdio is set as descried elsewhere in this doc (based on the div or canvas you create in your HTML doc).
 Internally stdio is managed via the use of struct IoConsole.
-You don't generally need to worry about it, but there are some functions for more advanced use cases:
+You don't generally need to worry about it, but there are some functions for more unusual use cases:
 ~~~
 struct IoConsole* twr_wasm_get_divcon();
 struct IoConsole* twr_wasm_get_debugcon();